oatlog/oatlog/doc/report/main.typ

 === Testing infrastructure

-Since oatlog is implemented using a proc-macro, errors result in Rust compilation errors rather than single test failures.
+Since Oatlog is implemented using a proc-macro, errors result in Rust compilation errors rather than single test failures.
 This means we require some mechanism to compile test cases separately.
 Luckily, Rust doctests do exactly this and so we use those for test cases expected to not compile.
 Overall, our comparative testing infrastructure (against egglog) can handle the 6 cases laid out in